h34tnet/jQuery.fn.faytFilter/README.markdown

     });

 ### option.showMatches
 Where the number of matches are displayed.
-Possible values are either a jQuery element ($('#foo')), a jQuery selector string ('#foo') or a custom function.
+Possible values are either false (don't show), a jQuery element ($('#foo')), a jQuery selector string ('#foo') or a custom function.

-Example for a custom function.
+Example for a custom function:

     $('#myselect').faytFilter({
         showMatches: function (count) {